hironobu-s/conoha-iso/README-en.md

 ## Run in Docker

-You can also run in a container. [docker-conoha-iso.sh](https://github.com/hironobu-s/conoha-iso/blob/master/docker-conoha-iso.sh) may be useful.
+You can also run conoha-iso in Docker.
+Using [docker-conoha-iso.sh](https://github.com/hironobu-s/conoha-iso/blob/master/docker-conoha-iso.sh) script may be useful.

 (See https://hub.docker.com/r/hironobu/conoha-iso/)

 ## Introduction

-You need the authentication information such as API-Username, API-Password, Tenant-ID and Region to run conoha-iso.
-These are on the ConoHa control-panel and Region should be "tyo1", "sin1", or "sjc1".
+You need to provide some authentication informations, which are API-Username, API-Password, Tenant-ID and Region to run conoha-iso.
+These are on the ConoHa control-panel.
+The region should be "tyo1", "sin1", or "sjc1".

-How to pass these, You can select the way via command-line arguments, or also environment variables.

 **Via command-line arguments**

-You can use -u, -p, -n, -t, -r options to authenticate.
+Use -u, -p, -n, -t, -r options to authenticate.
 Tenant-Name and Tenant-ID are specified either. if Region is not set, it will be used "tyo1".

 Use tenant name
 ```bash